Monument to the Battle of Hiekka

 The Swedish-Finnish lost Second Lieutenant Löthman, 20 soldiers and 8 voluntary peasant fighters.
 The Russian losses were up to 200 killed and 30 captured.

-In 1928 the Pälkjärvi branch of Suojeluskunta (Finnish army assisting organization) erected a monument in the place of battle.
+At August 10, 1928 the Pälkjärvi branch of Suojeluskunta (Finnish army assisting organization) erected a monument in the place of battle.

 On the right side: